SDGforskning/sdg-strings/SDG14_query_action_WoS.md

 >
 >  14.6.1 Degree of implementation of international instruments aiming to combat illegal, unreported and unregulated fishing

 This target is interpreted to cover research about reducing/eliminating fisheries subsidies that contribute to negative outcomes (overcapacity, overfishing, and IUU finishing).
-We also consider relevant research about development assistance and fisheries, and works talking about WTO and other instruments in the context of fisheries.
+We also consider research about fisheries and development assistance, fisheries and the WTO, or fisheries and the mandates mentioned in the target to be relevant.

+This query consists of 2 phrases.

+##### Phrase 1
-This query consists of 1 phrase.
-The general structure is *action + subsidies + fisheries // international instruments + fisheries*
+The general structure is *action + subsidies + fisheries*.

-`"larval subsidi*" OR "recruitment subsidi*"` are terms to do with fish population dynamics and are excluded.
+The generic trm `fishing` will find "IUU fishing". `"larval subsidi*" OR "recruitment subsidi*"` are terms to do with fish population dynamics and are excluded.

 ``` Ceylon =
 TS =